 We have two specially trained collaborative solicitors who would be happy to talk to you about this in more detail.

 Family arbitration is a way of resolving issues about your finances or your property if your relationship has come to an end and you have not been able to reach agreement.
 Arbitration is essentially a private court process.
 You both decide who the ‘judge’ will be (normally an independent barrister or solicitor) and what issues they are going to decide.
 Whether that be small issues along the way or the whole case, it is entirely up to you.
 At the start of the process you and your former partner agree not to back out without the other’s consent and to be bound by the award of the arbitrator.

-For expert family law advice on child matters, please contact our local offices in Gloucester, Stroud and Dursley today.
+For expert family law advice on child matters, please contact our local offices in Gloucester or Stroud today.
 If you have a quick question or would like to request a call back, you can also use our quick online enquiry form.

 I have nothing but praise for all of the people I have dealt with over the years.
 Nothing has been too much trouble and I would have no hesitation in recommending them.P.
 Browne

 A very thorough and professional company.
 Always found staff to be very approachable, helpful and very clear in their explanations of all options available to me.
 Would strongly recommend WSP.D.
 Maton

 WSP is the one-stop superstore for all your legal requirements.
 It is staffed with friendly, professional and expert people who are a pleasure to deal with.
 As a long term user of the company I always recommend WSP to all of my friends based on my own happy experience.D.
 Wilkins

 Get in touch